openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

       specialized kernels including Xen and EC2 ready kernels, debug, trace and of course a vanilla (standard kernel.org) kernel.
 On kernel.opensuse.org you can find (links to) repositories for all current openSUSE and SLE releases with up to date versions of all the mentioned kernels and more.
-Most of these are build daily to keep ˜em fresh!
+Most of these are build daily to keep â€˜em fresh!

 **Follow upstream**